 - Written documentation for your asbestos register

 The building stays in use throughout, there is no asbestos waste stream, and the finished roof is watertight with its fibres sealed in.
 Against the cost and disruption of a full strip and re-sheet, the case usually makes itself, where the sheets deserve it.
+And a fresh coat of paint can make all the difference to a building’s appearance.

 If you are responsible for a building in Coventry with an ageing asbestos roof, start with evidence.
 A condition survey tells you what you actually have, whether encapsulation is viable, and what the works would involve.
-You get written findings and a clear recommendation either way, from a contractor based in the South-East and working across England.
+You get written findings and a clear recommendation either way, from a contractor based in the South-East and working across the UK.

 And one final point of honesty: encapsulation does not remove your duty to manage.
 The asbestos stays on the register and the roof should be re-inspected periodically.
 What you gain is a sealed, watertight, stable roof and a management plan that is finally ahead of the deterioration rather than chasing it.
+Plus, a new look for your premises.